pltanton/yags/README.md

 - [x] kbdd -- uses `kbdd` daemon to watch for keyboard layout
 - [x] timer -- conky like plugin to execute any shell command with pause
 - [x] time -- alias for timer, but uses Go library to display current date/time
-- [x] maildir -- monitors maildir changing for new mails
+- [x] maildir -- monitors _new_ maildir dirrectory changing for new mails
 - [x] volume -- uses alsalib to monitor volume changing and `pamixer` program to fetch an volume and a mute state, would be overwritten with pulselib in future